 With all that creamy frosting this coconut mango cake makes a wonderful dessert.

-Or serve it with espresso to cut the sweetness at any time of day.
+Or serve your mojito cake with espresso to cut the sweetness at any time of day.

 Looking for more delicious cake recipes to try?
 Then check these out before you go;